shalb/monitoring-examples/cdev/monitoring-cluster-blog/README.md

 ```bash
 cdev apply -l debug | tee apply.log
 ```
-Successfull deploy should provide further instructions how to access Kubernetes and URLs of ArgoCD, Grafana web UIs.
+Successful deploy should provide further instructions how to access Kubernetes and URLs of ArgoCD, Grafana web UIs.
 In some cases we should wait some time to access those web UIs.
 DNS update delays may be source of problem.
 In such case we able to forward all needed services via `kubectl` to client host: